If you want to understand why people believe and act as they do, three ideas will get you a long way:

 People want the world to make sense

 They make sense of the world in various ways, based on different assumptions and biases.
 They feel as if their worldview is part of who they are.
-If you dispute their their cherished beliefs, they feel as if you’re attacking them personally.
+If you dispute their cherished beliefs, they feel as if you’re attacking them personally.

 Therefore, if a cherished belief has no practical impact, just leave it alone.
 Nobody elected you as Sheriff to correct all the mistaken beliefs in the world.